RAF Harwell

-Royal Air Force Harwell or more simply RAF Harwell is a former Royal Air Force station, near the village of Harwell, located 4.8 mi south east of Wantage, Oxfordshire and 17 mi north west of Reading, Berkshire, England.
+Royal Air Force Harwell or more simply RAF Harwell is a former Royal Air Force station near the village of Harwell, located 4.8 mi south east of Wantage, Oxfordshire and 17 mi north west of Reading, Berkshire, England.

 The site is now the Harwell Science and Innovation Campus which includes the Rutherford Appleton Laboratory.

 History

 The airfield was built by John Laing & Son Ltd at the junction of three parishes in 1935.
 The bulk lay within Chilton parish; about a third was in East Hendred; and the smallest portion was in Harwell.
 The first Commanding Officer, upon being asked what the name of the new airfield should be, responded that it should be named after the parish in which his house lay – and this happened to be Harwell.

+Between 1938 and 1940 it was a development site of a prototype Royal Aircraft Establishment Mark III Catapult, whose intention was to enable take-offs using shorter runways and so the planes could be loaded with more fuel.
+Although technical problems caused its abandonment without ever launching an aircraft, it proved to be a precursor to Catapult Armed Merchant ships.

+No. 105 Squadron RAF was reformed on 12 April 1937 at Harwell from 'B' Flight of 18 Squadron as a day bomber squadron.
+Its first equipment was the biplane Hawker Audax while it awaited delivery of the more modern monoplane Fairey Battle.
+The Battles arrived in August 1937 and 105 Squadron was one of the first to be operational on the type.

+At the start of the Second World War in September 1939, as part of the Advanced Air Striking Force, No. 72 (Bomber) Wing RAF and 105 Squadron moved to France, initially on reconnaissance missions along the France-German border.
 From its opening in February 1937 until March 1944, various bomber squadrons were stationed at the airfield.
-On the outbreak of the Second World War, it became part of No. 38 Group RAF, initially used for leaflet missions over France using Vickers Wellington bombers, later bombing raids on Bremen, Cologne and Essen.
+On the outbreak of the Second World War, 105 Squadron was dispatched to France.
+Later the station was used for leaflet missions over France using Vickers Wellington bombers, later bombing raids on Bremen, Cologne and Essen.
 There were numerous Luftwaffe raids on the airfield from August 1940 until September 1941.
 The original grass field was replaced with concrete runways between July and November 1941.

-The following squadrons were posted to Harwell:
+The following squadrons were located at Harwell: